bbc/hive-appium/README.md

 ## Pre-requisite

-Symlink executables for Android and iOS to any of your default path
+Symlink executables for Android and iOS to  default path

 Set default appium